BroskiVankis/NewsService/README.md

 ﻿# NewsService

-° For the building of this application JAva, Spring and Mockita were used.
+° For the building of this application JAva, Spring and Mockito were used.

 ° This is the Home Page:
 ![image](https://github.com/BroskiVankis/NewsService/assets/78420177/a65e19c5-f060-4813-9d35-81f39cd1b162)